 CI/CD

-At the time we started our development, GitLab had an integrated CI/CD tools which we used regularly for our code commits.
+At the time we started our development, GitLab had integrated CI/CD tools which we used regularly for our code commits.
 GitHub released the Actions capabilities more recently.

 In our case, the CI/CD was mainly used for unit tests and code checks that run on every commit.